MOUSE GRIP

 Next-Gen Line Grip

 The innovative MOUSE GRIP is a compact, ultralight, and strong alternative to traditional LineGrips.
-Easily attachable to your harness, this gear won't slow you down.
-With its two-colored plates, it's straightforward to assemble on any polyester or nylon slackline webbing.
+Easy to attach to your harness, this gear won't slow you down.
+With two-colored plates, it's straightforward to use on any polyester or nylon slackline webbing.

 Compact and Efficient Design

-The MOUSE GRIP's small size was a key focus in development.
+The MOUSE GRIP's small size was a primary focus in its development.
 Weighing just 105 grams, you can keep it clipped to your harness all day.
-It's suitable for tensioning small setups and can handle up to 7 kN, ideal for longer longlines and highlines.
-DIMENSIONS: L 2.75 in - H 1 in - W 1.6 in.

 Simple Tensioning Solutions